According to the Low Dose Naltrexone home page [LDN], LDN has been seen to benefit

 antagonism and/or opioid growth factor antagonism [Toljan2018 🕮 ].

-Dr. Weyrich has been trained in the use of Low Dose Naltrexone (LDN).
+Dr. Weyrich has been trained to use Low Dose Naltrexone (LDN).

 However, Dr. Weyrich has not treated any cases of Pemphigoid Disorder